-Autophagic activation with Nimotuzumab enhances chemo-radiosensitivityMay 13th, 2014 in Cancer /
+Autophagic activation with Nimotuzumab enhances chemo-radiosensitivityMay 13, 2014 in Medicine & Health / Cancer

 A study which will be published in the May 2014 issue of Experimental Biology and Medicine was aimed at determining whether an EGFR-targeted therapy combined with chemo-radiotherapy can improve local tumor control effectively, compared to cytotoxic agents or irradiation alone.
 Dr. Haizhu Song and co-workers from Jinling Hospital and the Medical School of Nanjing University in China demonstrated that nimotuzumab could enhance chemo-radiosensitivity by promoting autophagic cell death in esophageal squamous carcinoma (ESCC) cells.